Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 To enjoy the benefits of collagen in the chicken feet, use it in your soups, broths or in any cooking.

 Drink Ingestible Collagens for Smoother and Firmer Skin?

-For centuries, Asian's foods and drinks are based on herbs, spices, and unprocessed foods and this includes chicken feet to keep their complexion glowing.
+For centuries, Asian foods and drinks have been based on herbs, spices, and unprocessed foods and this includes chicken feet to keep their complexion glowing.

 Now, beauty and pharmaceutical companies have started to market beauty-from-within products and this includes collagen drinks.

 Do they work?